Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Evaluation

-\textit{D2} contains true vulnerabilities and per-type breakdown is shown as $TP_{total}$ in \autoref{tab:detection}.
-Overall, \sys-generated queries could detect a broad range of vulnerabilities across PHP, JavaScript, C/C++, and Java ecosystems.
-Out of 94 known vulnerabilities, \sys-generated queries successfully detected 73 cases with 119 false positives.
-We also computed the recall ($\frac{TP}{TP_{total}}$) and precision ($\frac{TP}{TP+FP}$). \sys achieved a strong overall recall of 0.79 and a precision of 0.39.
-The precision, especially the false positive rate, is reasonable in practice, particularly for statically analyzing dynamic languages like PHP~\cite{tchecker} and JavaScript~\cite{silent-spring} and unmanaged languages like C/C++~\cite{sui2016svf}.
-As we will show in \autoref{s:eval-comparison}, expert-developed queries have similar precision.
+We apply the generated queries to detect vulnerabilities in the testing set, and the per-type breakdown is shown as \cc{Total} in \autoref{tab:detection}.
+Overall, out of 343 known vulnerabilities, \sys-generated queries successfully detected 269 cases with 197 false positives, achieving a detection rate of 78\%.

-We analyzed the 21 vulnerabilities missed by \sys-generated queries.
-These false negatives stem from multiple root causes.
-There are 14 cases caused by incomplete patterns, including missing taint source specifications---particularly involving customized third-party sources---missing vulnerable operations, \etc{}, which could have been detected if a more comprehensive pattern had been generated.
-Besides, four cases involved incomplete data flows where the targets of dynamic function calls were missing from the project's program representations.
-This occurred because the static construction of representations failed to properly handle dynamic language features and indirect calls.
-Three cases were caused by flaws in type-related issues.
-For instance, inaccurate type information led to one false negative in PHP type juggling and two in JavaScript prototype pollution.
-The latter two categories could not be fixed by refining the patterns.
+\PP{False Negatives} We analyzed the 74 vulnerabilities (22\%) missed by \sys-generated queries.
+These false negatives stem from multiple root causes across different categories.
+28 cases were caused by incomplete patterns, including missing taint source specifications (particularly involving customized third-party sources) or missing vulnerable operations, which could have been detected with more comprehensive patterns.
+Another 15 cases involved incomplete data flows where the targets of dynamic function calls were missing from the project's program representations.
+This occurred because the program representations failed to properly handle dynamic language features and indirect calls.
+The remaining 31 cases were caused by inaccurate type information.
+For instance, imprecise type information led to false negatives in PHP type juggling and JavaScript prototype pollution.
+These latter categories are limitations of the underlying static analysis infrastructure and cannot be resolved by refining the patterns alone.